 Important Note: While most states do not require an additional driver’s licensing to operate RVs, be sure to check with your state’s (and any additional states you will be driving through) Department of Motor Vehicles.
 Some states require special non-commercial licenses structured after the Federal Class A, B, and CDL classifications.

-To read more about how to choose the right RV rental for your family RV vacation and watch informative videos that break down each RV class by amenities and functionality, check out Tracks and Trails’ Choosing the Right RV.
+To read more about how to choose the right RV rental for your family RV camping trip and watch informative videos that break down each RV class by amenities and functionality, check out Tracks and Trails’ Choosing the Right RV.

-Once you have mapped a family RV vacation route, you can easily calculate your estimated fuel costs with this equation: Miles x Fuel Cost / MPG = cost in fuel.
+Once you have mapped your road trip route, you can easily calculate your estimated fuel costs with this equation: Miles x Fuel Cost / MPG = cost in fuel.
 Most RV companies do not publish MPG information, so you’ll have to do some research on your own to find the approximate MPG for your RV.
 It is a safe to guess that your vehicle will get roughly 6-8 miles a gallon.
 Tracks and Trails can provide you with estimated mileage based on your trip, which can help you budget and estimate your fuel costs.

 | Related: Interview with Kathleen Bunn – The 90-day road trip |

-Not all RVs and campgrounds are created equal when it comes to water, electrical, and sewer hook ups, but there are a few important tips that will have you making campground connections like a pro.
-Your greatest advantage as an RV traveler is that you have already been inducted into the brotherhood of RVers, so rest assured that before you even put it into park, your RV neighbors will be offering their help.
+Not all RV resorts and campgrounds are created equal when it comes to water, electrical, and sewer hook ups, but there are a few important tips that will have you making RV campground connections like a pro.
+Your greatest advantage as an RV camper is that you have already been inducted into the brotherhood of RVers, so rest assured that before you even put it into park, your RV neighbors will be offering their help.

-Once the RV is positioned fully apply the parking brake and chock (brace) wheels to safeguard the vehicle from sliding out of place.
-Many campsites are rutted, sloped, and gouged so remember that proper leveling of your RV aids in the operation of certain key RV functions like refrigeration and safe slide-out of room extensions.
+Once the RV is positioned, fully apply the parking brake and chock (brace) wheels to safeguard the vehicle from sliding out of place.
+Many RV resort campsites are rutted, sloped, and gouged so remember that proper leveling of your RV aids in the operation of certain key RV functions like refrigeration and safe slide-out of room extensions.

-Use the US DOT Federal Highway Administration website to get up-to-date information on road conditions, closures, and construction throughout the United States, including Alaska, Hawai’i, and Puerto Rico.
+Use the US Department of Transportation Federal Highway Administration website to get up-to-date information on road conditions, closures, and construction throughout the United States, including Alaska, Hawai’i, and Puerto Rico.
 Richard Coon, President, Recreational Vehicle Industry Association also has some great advice, “Use an RV-specific route planner on a GPS.
-It’ll factor in overhead clearance and other restrictions, such as which roads, bridges, and tunnels won’t allow propane tanks through.”
+It’ll factor in overhead clearance and other restrictions, such as which roads, bridges, and tunnels that won’t allow propane tanks through.”

 Unlike our homes, RVs are not designed to run all of appliances at once, so keep them unplugged while not in use and save yourself the trouble of a blown fuse.
 Determine your RV’s allowable amps, most run on 30 or 50, then use this handy formula to convert watts to amps: Watts / Volts = Amps